tmtsoftware/si-detector-java-api/Readme.md

 </code></pre>

 ### Running the Example
 The full API is in the class: SpectralInstrumentsApi.java.

+The LD_LIBRARY_PATH environment variable must include /usr/local/lib.

 A main() method is included in the class that exercises all API methods.
 This can be executed using:
 <pre><code>
 sbt run